 See www.earth.org.uk for more.

-The photo page right shows Edward Davey, Secretary of State for Energy and Climate Change, during a visit to my SuperHome, looking at aerogel.
-Ed is also MP for Kingston and Surbiton.
+The photo page right shows Edward Davey, then Secretary of State for Energy and Climate Change, during a visit to my SuperHome, looking at aerogel.
+Ed was also MP for Kingston and Surbiton.

 A few years ago I suddenly saw my energy bills as another performance metric that I could tweak.
 In fact, this whole area is full of numbers and graphs and science and gadgets and interesting techie puzzles.
 From aerogel and LEDs to iButtons and thermal imaging, you should see some of the fun I’ve been having!

-1) My home and office electricity bill is about £190 per year on a premium all-green tariff.
-Gas is about £290 per year as of 2012, for me and my young family.
-I am saving over £1000 a year on my energy bills and I may be able to continue to cut waste faster than energy rates rise, so my bills could keep falling.
+1) My home and office electricity bill is about £200per year on an all-green tariff.
+Gas is about £250 per year as of 2016, for me and my young family.
+I am saving over £1000 a year on my energy bills and I have been able to keep bills roughly flat for years.

 2) The living room is much warmer in winter (and cooler in summer) and less draughty and more comfortable.
 It’s the safe warm focus of the home.*